How-to Create a Brand New Website & Rank in Google in Just 1 Week

 Step 7: Content Marketing to Build Authority

 With my 66,000+ YouTube subscribers and huge Facebook following, I know the power of this first-hand.
 Share your blog posts on social media.
 Create videos that complement your blog posts.
 Engage with your audience and build a community.
-When people start sharing your content, it sends powerful signals to Google that your site is a trusted resource, which is fantastic for your long-term Google ranking.
+When people start sharing your content, it sends powerful signals to Google that your site is a trusted resource, which is crucial for your long-term Google ranking.

 Can you really create a website and rank in Google in one week?